-Residency Report is an ongoing series of posts from artists undertaking creative residencies with their families.
-Find out about programs that support artists with kids, and see how other artist-parents balance the residency experience.
+Residency Report is an ongoing series of posts from artists undertaking creative residencies

 Christa Donner shares the experience of a dual residency with her husband, accompanied by their young daughter, at Can Serrat in Spain.

-This fall my husband and I undertook a dual artist residency with our two-year-old daughter in tow at Can Serrat, one of a handful of international programs that supports artists with families.
-Unlike the residencies I'd participated in before, Can Serrat is not free: there is a modest residency fee for each person - half off for children - and travel is not covered, so we had to seek outside funding.
+modest residency fee for each person - half off for children - and travel is not covered, so we had to seek outside funding.
 Our work there was supported by Faculty Enrichment Grants awarded through the college where we both teach, as well as a Support Stipend through Can Serrat itself.

 Can Serrat is located in El Bruc, a tiny Catalonian village that’s about an hour’s bus ride from Barcelona, which we visited several times.
 The living areas, studio space, piano/performance space, and a basic printshop are all situated in a former sixteenth-century farmhouse.
 So it's an old building, and previous Can Serrat artists we knew described the place to us as "rustic."
 To parents with small children, it's important to note that this term encompasses many things, some of which are wonderful (stone arches, decorative frescos, hanging grapevines), and some of which mean keeping a close eye on the kids (crumbling masonry, stinky and loosely-covered sewer holes, clouds of mosquitoes).
 That said, the staff made every effort to make our time there comfortable, setting us up in the largest bedroom and even a good crib with plenty of bedding.